ahodge/Game-Audio-Harmonization-Tutorial/README.md

 <code>private static extern void _openMusicLibrary();</code>

 Since Unity iOS plugins can only be called when running on an actual iOS device (not in the Xcode Simulator), Unity recommends to wrap the native functions in another C# layer which checks that the code is executing on a device.
-Let's do this by adding this code to the nativeManager script:
+Let's do this by adding this code to the nativeManager script.

 <code>